Reset devices with Autopilot Reset

 You can set the policy using one of these methods:

-If you're using an MDM provider other than Intune for Education, check your MDM provider documentation on how to set this policy.
+Check your MDM provider documentation on how to set this policy.
 If your MDM provider doesn't explicitly support this policy, you can manually set this policy if your MDM provider allows specific OMA-URIs to be manually set.

 For example, in Intune, create a new configuration policy and add an OMA-URI.